The Top Ten Benefits Of Being A Digital Nomad In Asia

 Holders of the DNV will be able to reside in the Philippines & work for foreign businesses online for an initial period of 12-months, with the option to extend 12-months.

-To quality, you’ll need a valid passport with 6-mths. beyond your stay, & demonstrate income of at least US $24,000 per year (AU $37,500) from foreign employment contracts or self-employment, have health insurance, & police clearance.
+To qualify, you’ll need a valid passport with 6-mths. beyond your stay, & show income of US $24,000 per year (AU $37,500) from foreign employment contracts or self-employment, have health insurance, & police clearance.

 Insurance starts from AU $1250 pp on a 12-month plan with World Nomads which is fine for most people, & you can upgrade to Explorer Plan for AU $1500 pp (more allowances).